 Yesterday, on the 29th of January 2017, six people were killed, and nineteen were injured in an attack on a mosque in Quebec City, Canada.
 For many international viewers of that headline, this may come as a shock because Canada has regularly been presented (and at times presented itself—looking at you, Mr.Prime Minister), as a diverse utopian haven of mixed culture.
 People often see Canada as the better, safer, friendlier version of America, removed from the violent racial history and rampant discrimination and antagonism plaguing our neighbors in the South.
 So to turn on the TV and see news of a gun attack, something usually resigned to the gun-crazy United States, was probably disturbing on multiple levels.
 What could have gone wrong?

 There are many assumptions in the statements above that must be unpacked and disproved to answer that question.
-I’ll preface by saying I love Canada and most Canadians I have had the pleasure to meet, but let’s not get it twisted; Canada is not and has never been a nation devoid of racial divisions.
-While Canada does not have as severe and long lasting of a history with black slavery as the US does, the history exist.
+I’ll preface by saying that while Canada is objectively safer than the United States, Canada is not and has never been a nation devoid of racial divisions.
 The narrative between the Canadian government and Native American inhabitants is not an unfamiliar one.
 Before moving here, I rooted my knowledge about Native Americans in stories about Thanksgiving and how white settlers had wronged Native Americans in the United States.
 Somehow, Canada managed to escape that narrative and be portrayed as better in comparison, despite the homeless population of Indigenous people in cities like Montreal proving entirely otherwise.
-Moreover, Canada has not managed to escape the growing trend of Islamophobia, xenophobia and white nationalism which cannot be misconstrued as an “American Problem” and must be understood by us as a global phenomenon.
+Moreover, Canada has not managed to escape the growing trend of Islamophobia, xenophobia and white nationalism which cannot be misconstrued as an “American Problem” and must be understood as a global phenomenon.

 My point is not to whitewash Islam or villainize Christianity and those, like myself, who practice it.
 My point is to show that neither Christianity or Islam are inherently evil.
 They are neither inherently violent nor inherently peaceful.
 All holy texts can be used and selectively quoted to promote any manner of acts.
 A thorough reading of the Bible will make that evident, as many passages are understood in the context of the historical time, or as symbolic rather than literal.
 At the end of the day, people are accountable for their actions, both those who influence and those who allow themselves to be influenced.
 Free will dictates that we are the makers of our choices, and as such are wholly accountable for the choices that we make.
 Christianity teaches love of the neighbor as the most important teaching of Christ, and yet many “people of God” commit unspeakable crimes in the name of religion.
 Do not misunderstand: I do not focus on Christianity to be biased to one side of the argument, merely because it is the religion I know best, and so can speak of most thoroughly.

-People love.
-People hate.
-People birth and people kill.
-Not religion.
-If this is a truth, then to use examples of radical Islam as a basis on which to view all Muslims is illogical, bordering on dangerous.
-Your personal prejudice is on you, and if your beliefs cause you to see one human life as less than another, then that is also on you and cannot be blamed for anything other that your lack of knowledge and understanding.
+People love and people hate.
+If this is a truth, then to use examples of radical Islam as a basis on which to view all Muslims is illogical and bordering on dangerous.
+Your personal prejudice is on you, and if your beliefs cause you to see one human life as less than another, then that is also on you and cannot be blamed for anything other than your lack of knowledge and understanding.